2023 Online Calendar

 Who Should Enroll in this Program?

-This program is designed for English-speaking nurses, medical assistants and trainers who will be involved in teaching patients how to monitor their anticoagulation blood work in the home setting.
+This program is designed for English-speaking nurses who will be involved in teaching patients how to monitor their anticoagulation blood work in the home setting.
+Other members of the healthcare team who have or want to prepare for the responsibility of teaching patients how to monitor and manage anticoagulation therapy at home may be interested in the content as well.

 The program consists of three modules.
 Each module contains an instructor outline, audio/visual presentations, interactive learning components, study guide questions, and a final comprehensive exam.
 The program is independent study.
 The content covers an overview of the clotting system, overview of medical conditions requiring long term anticoagulation therapy, patient assessment requiring immediate medical intervention, principles of adult learning, and outcome measurement.